-June 12, 2002 - A Russian newspaper publishes what it claims is an interview with ousted Taliban leader Mullah Mohammed Omar.
+June 12, 2002 - A Russian newspaper publishes what it claims is an interview with Mullah Mohammed Omar.
 Omar states bin Laden is alive in Afghanistan.
-"Osama helped us during the war with the Russians, he would not leave us now," the newspaper quoted Omar as saying.
-"The Holy War is only just beginning.
-The fire from this war will reach America, and it will burn the capital that launched an unjust attack on Muslims."
+“Osama helped us during the war with the Russians, he would not leave us now,” the newspaper quotes Omar as saying.
+“The Holy War is only just beginning.
+The fire from this war will reach America, and it will burn the capital that launched an unjust attack on Muslims.”

 July 2002 - Abdel-Bari Atwan, editor of the London-based Al-Quds Al Arabi newspaper, says the al-Qaeda leader is in good health, but had been wounded in an attack on his base in Afghanistan last December.
 Atwan says bin Laden’s followers had told him that he would not make more video statements until his group launches another attack on the United States.

-March 10, 2005 - Muslim clerics in Spain issue what they called the world's first fatwa, or Islamic edict, against Osama bin Laden.
-They called him an apostate and urged others of their faith to denounce him.
-The ruling was issued by the Islamic Commission of Spain, the main body representing the country's Muslim community.
+March 10, 2005 - Muslim clerics in Spain issue what they call the world’s first fatwa, or Islamic edict, against bin Laden.
+They called him an apostate and urge others of their faith to denounce him.
+The ruling is issued by the Islamic Commission of Spain, the main body representing the country’s Muslim community.

 October 2009 - Najwa and Omar bin Laden write and publish their book, “Growing up bin Laden: Osama’s Wife and Son Take Us Inside Their Secret World.”

 December 2009 - US government admits a “lack of intelligence” on bin Laden’s whereabouts, noting he could be in Afghanistan or Pakistan.

 June 17, 2011 - The US Justice Department formally drops terrorism-related criminal charges against bin Laden.